Subjective functions: Expected prediction error

+A meta-level policy $\tilde{\pi}(g|m)$ that optimizes value would repeatedly select the nearest achievable goal, violating the coverage criterion described above.
+What's needed is a ``quenching'' mechanism for completed goals, while still incentivizing the agent to pursue achievable goals.
+One way to do this is to pursue goals that yield better-than-expected reward.
+Positive prediction error provides a natural goal gradient, indicating the path that will bring the agent closer to the goal.
+Once this path is discovered, the prediction error vanishes.
+Importantly, the meta-level policy also needs to be predictive, anticipating which goals will lead to positive prediction error.
+This brings us to the concept of \emph{expected prediction error} (EPE), the expected discounted sum of future prediction errors ($\delta_t$):

-where $\hat{V}^\pi_g$ is the agent's estimate of the value function.
-Intuitively, the EPE measures a form of goal progress, because $\delta_t \approx \dot{V}^\pi_g$ prior to goal attainment (i.e., the prediction error approximates the rate of change in the goal-dependent value).
+Notice that we have simply replaced the rewards in the standard value function with prediction errors; in other words, the reward function of the meta-level MDP is the expected TD error for a given base-level state.
+The EPE measures a form of goal progress, because $\delta_t \approx \dot{V}^\pi_g$ prior to goal attainment (i.e., the prediction error approximates the rate of change in the goal-dependent value).

 Eq. \ref{eq:goalprogress} is a telescoping series (intermediate terms cancel out), allowing us to express it as follows:

 where we have assumed that $\hat{V}^\pi_g$ is bounded so that $\lim_{T \rightarrow \infty} \gamma^T \hat{V}^\pi_g(s_T) = 0$.
 Because the TD error is used to update value estimates, it is also necessary to assume that $\hat{V}^\pi_g$ is frozen (or slowly changing) when computing $\delta_t$.
 This is similar to the logic of target networks in deep RL.